 On a 4x4:4 access point such as MR84/86, all antennas should be the same type and have the same orientation.
 If, for example, there is an MR86 with two ANT-25 patch antennas connected, do not attempt to aim each antenna in different directions in order to increase the coverage area.
 This will send two spatial streams in one direction and two spatial streams in another direction and will have unintended consequences.

 With a 2x2:2 access point such as MR74/76, antennas can be of different types and have different orientations, but NOT for the purpose of increasing the coverage area.
 In the example case of using a pair of ANT-25 patch antennas with different orientation, with a 2x2:2 AP, this will end up sending the two 2.4GHz streams in one direction and the two 5GHz streams in another direction.
 While this could arguably increase the coverage area, it would be at the expense of single-band coverage in each area, which is likely unintended and can introduce client issues.

 Can I use a third-party antenna?

-Cisco Meraki access points use a standard N-type antenna connector, which is widely supported by different antenna manufacturers.
+Cisco Meraki outdoor access points use standard N-type antenna connectors, while indoor access points with external antennas use RP-TNC connectors.
+Both are widely supported by different antenna manufacturers.
 Cisco Meraki antennas are strongly recommended to ensure optimal performance and assistance from Meraki support.
-Please note that any damages caused by use of a third-party antenna will not be covered by the device warranty.
+Only Cisco Meraki antennas (and the Cisco stadium antenna on MR84/86) are fully certified and supported on Meraki access points.